 Head out from Adelaide and explore the South West of South Australia on this 10 day, 1500km journey through wineries, down the Victorian border and along the south coast to Kangaroo Island.
-You can download a copy of this itinerary by following this link - Explore south-west South Australia 10 days out of Adelaide.

 Pick up your campervan in Adelaide today.
 Allow at least one hour for pick up and in order to familiarise yourself with your vehicle before you leave the depot.

 Adelaide is the capital city of South Australia, and is particularly well known for its world-class wines and cultural events.
 Visit the Art Gallery of South Australia and see their collection of roughly 38,000 works, dating as far back as ancient Rome until the present day.